 - What is the exact objective for the meeting?

 - What outcomes do you need to achieve?

 The bottom line is that if you cannot state a clear purpose of the meeting, there should be no meeting!

 Having decided the purpose of the meeting, you now need to determine the points that need to be covered i.e. what the agenda will be.
 Without an agenda you’re in danger of ending up with a talk-fest, and talk in business is not cheap!

 Within the agenda outline how long you will need for each point.
 This will then determine how long the meeting should last.
 HINT: this may come as a surprise but meetings do not have to occur in multiples of 30 minutes.
 If only 5 minutes are required, make it a 5 minute meeting.
 If 20 minutes are required, make it a 20 minute meeting.
 At this stage you should also need to decide who should be the meeting lead for each point that will be discussed.

 PEOPLE & PLACE

 Now you know what the meeting needs to cover, you can decide who needs to be there.
-This then might dictate where the meeting should take place both in terms of geography e.g. at the client’s office or at the contractor’s? as well as the actual room that should be booked for the meeting.
-You might also consider whether certain stakeholders need to be managed/informed either before or after the meeting.
+This then might dictate where the meeting should take place both in terms of geography (e.g. at the client’s office or at the contractor’s?) as well as the actual room that should be booked for the meeting.
+Or, you might decide that a virtual meeting would be more appropriate.
+If the meeting involves external stakeholders you should check what video conferencing platform they prefer to use.
+Finally, you should consider whether certain stakeholders need to be managed/informed either before or after the meeting.

 PLANNING FOR SUCCESS